Fish habitat response to streamflow augmentation

 A promising approach to preventing flow-related impacts to salmon has been to expand capacity of off-stream storage; tanks or reservoirs can be filled in the wet season, when water is abundant, and used for irrigation and other needs in dry season, when water would otherwise be directly diverted from streams.
 Recently, some private landowners have voluntarily offered to release clean, cold water from storage facilities back into streams to improve salmon rearing habitat and prevent fish mortality during the dry season.
 These innovative flow augmentation projects reflect a growing interest by landowners to dedicate a portion their water right back to the environment; however, they are looking for assurances that dedicated water achieves desired ecological outcomes, as well as guidance as to the appropriate timing, volume, and duration of flows to release each year.

-This study is designed to help evaluate the ecological benefits of a streamflow augmentation project, in which stored water will be released into a stream to protect endangered salmon during the low-flow summer season.
-We will quantify how artificially increased flows affect the quantity and quality of fish habitat on Porter Creek, a tributary to the Russian River in Sonoma County, California.
-We will specifically assess how flow releases affect the hydrologic connectivity, spatial distribution, quality, and total availability of salmon rearing habitat.
-We will also quantify how effects of flow augmentation change over the course of the dry season, when water inputs from ambient sources naturally decline.
-We will use repeated habitat surveys, coupled with continuous monitoring of surface water flow and water quality parameters, to quantify fish habitat responses to flow enhancement.
+This study was designed to help evaluate the ecological benefits of a streamflow augmentation project, in which stored water was released into a stream to protect endangered salmon during the low-flow summer season.
+We quantified how artificially increased flows affect the quantity and quality of fish habitat on Porter Creek, a tributary to the Russian River in Sonoma County, California.
+We specifically assessed how flow releases affected the hydrologic connectivity, spatial distribution, quality, and total availability of salmon rearing habitat.
+We also quantified how effects of flow augmentation changed over the course of the dry season, when water inputs from ambient sources naturally declined.
+We used repeated habitat surveys, coupled with continuous monitoring of surface water flow and water quality parameters, to quantify fish habitat responses to flow enhancement.

-The study results will directly inform operations of the flow augmentation project on Porter Creek.
-By providing resource agencies and key stakeholders with critical information about the relationships between streamflow and fish habitat, the study will also aid in the prioritization, design, and evaluation of other flow enhancement projects, inform regional instream flow recommendations, and support planning for emergency drought actions, such as fish relocations.
+The study results are directly informing operations of the flow augmentation project on Porter Creek.
+By providing resource agencies and key stakeholders with critical information about the relationships between streamflow and fish habitat, the study also aided in the prioritization, design, and evaluation of other flow enhancement projects, inform regional instream flow recommendations, and support planning for emergency drought actions, such as fish relocations.